irvingpop/irvingpop.github.io/source/_posts/2015-04-20-tuning-the-chef-server-for-scale.markdown

 categories: chef server
 ---

 In Chef's Customer Engineering team we are frequently asked for advice on tuning the Chef Server for high-scale situations.
 Below is a summary of what we generally tell customers.
+Note that these tuning settings are specific to Chef Server 12, which is the recommended version for any customer who cares about the performance of their Chef server.

 <!-- more -->